NASA-PDS/pds-view/registry/registry-service/README.txt

 % mvn site
 % maven pdf
-% mvn package
+% mvn package -Denv=default

 The project still relies on Maven 1 functionality to generate the PDF form of the documentation.
+The "env" property is used to set the registry service endpoint for the documentation.
+Valid values are default, dev and ops.

 Installation